qouteall/imm_ptl_wiki_copy/Dimension-Stack.md

 This mod has command `/portal dimension_stack` (since MC 1.18) that allows re-configuring dimension stack when the world was already created.

+### How to Use Dimension Stack on a Server

+The first method: create a dimension stack world on client and then copy it to the server.

+The second method: use command `/portal dimension_stack` to enable dimension stack on the server and manually replace existing bedrock blocks into obsidian.